Longworth

 Longworth is a village and civil parish in the Vale of White Horse, England.
-The 1974 boundary changes transferred it from Berkshire to Oxfordshire.
+Historically within the north-west projection of Berkshire, boundary changes transferred it to Oxfordshire in 1974.
 The village is between Faringdon, 7 mi to the west, and Oxford, 9 mi to the northeast.
 The 2021 Census recorded the parish's population as 543.

 The parish is bounded by the River Thames to the north, the A420 road to the south, and field boundaries to the east and west.
 The land slopes from the A420 road to the river, except at Harrowdown Hill near the northeast corner of the parish, which has a summit of 99 m.

 Parish church

 The oldest parts of the Anglican St Mary's Church, Longworth are 13th-century.
 The current chancel, west tower and north aisle are 15th-century.
 The chancel has a reredos by the Arts and Crafts movement painters and sisters, Kate and Myra Bunce.
 It is a Grade I listed building.

 The parish is in the benefice of Cherbury with Gainfield.
 J. R. Illingworth, a theologian and philosopher, was Rector of St Mary's from 1883 to 1915.

 Longworth had a Congregational chapel, built in 1848, and a Primitive Methodist chapel, built in 1861.
 Both chapels have now been converted into private homes.